Electronic Batch Registration to Common Works Registration - The Story behind the Conversion Tool

 Almost by Accident

-As EBR falls under CSV/Excel category, a separate public converter was not really planned.
-However, when a client needed their EBR files converted to CWR, and our general CSV to CWR converter was still very far from being complete, we had another look at the issue.
+We have conversion tools that turn various spreadsheet formats (CSV/Excel) into CWR, and EBR falls in the category.
+However, when a client needed their EBR files converted to CWR, and our general CSV to CWR converter core would have needed significant changes to do that, we had another look at the issue.
 It turned out that EBR is actually CWR slimmed down and put into a spreadsheet structure.
 With our CWR library done and well tested, it’s reading capability was only slightly extended to handle EBR format.
 And then we just added a form and released it as a free tool.

 Vanilla Tool versus Scripts

 At the time, it seemed like an edge case, so we put absolutely no limitations on the tool.
-Internally we do use more complex scripts that add additional information to the CWR file, such as a list of sub-publishing entities with their respective territories.
-But it turned out that we mostly use the very same tool we released to the public, which was gradually extended, so the conversion would accept additional columns in the EBR file.
+Internally we do used more complex scripts that add additional information to the CWR file, such as a list of sub-publishing entities with their respective territories.
+But it turned out that we mostly used the very same tool we released to the public, which was gradually extended, so the conversion would accept additional columns in the EBR file.

 Free versus Paid?

-Not every visitor succeeds with the conversion.
-The validation errors are reported by CWR library, so it may be something like:
+Not every visitor succeeded with the conversion.
+The validation errors reported may look like:

 Error in THE WORK: SPU, field `publisher_name`: Text contains invalid characters.